 Diary of Kalisi is a series of stories by Frances Kim about the trials and tribulations of being a first-time cat owner in New York City.
-It is part of a series of stories submitted by our very own readers!
-If you’d like to contribute, contact us and we can get your pet story out to the world!
+It is part of a series of stories submitted by our very own reader!
+If you’d like to contribute, contact us, and we can get your pet story out to the world!

 The cat behavioral therapist warned me that Kalisi would require a lot of time and patience to let her adjust to my apartment and my space.
 She wasn’t lying.

 The moment I left the adoption center with Kalisi in the carrier I bought, she would not stop crying.

 I was so thankful my Uber driver did not mind Kalisi’s wailing.
 She herself had owned many cats growing up.
 Even though Kalisi kept crying throughout the car ride home, there were moments where she would stop, like a baby who cried so hard they had no more energy to continue crying.
 I remember feeling sad.
 What could I possibly do to help ease Kalisi’s anxiety?
 Would she be this anxious forever?
 Or just a couple of weeks?

 Once I got to my apartment, I decided that my room would be a good first place to introduce Kalisi to the apartment.
 I kept the litter box (ugh) and food in the room, too, so she wouldn’t be overwhelmed with the entire apartment.